-Should Denison proceed with processing the Gryphon deposit at the McClean Lake mill, such processing will require certain modifications to the McClean Lake mill.
-These modifications include expansion of the leaching circuit, the addition of a filtration system to complement the Counter Current Decantation (CCD) circuit capacity, the installation of an additional tailings thickener, and expansion of the acid plant.
-Various other upgrades will also be required throughout the mill to permit production at the full 24 million pounds per year U_3O_8 licenced capacity, as described in greater detail in the Wheeler PFS Report.
+Processing the Gryphon Deposit will require certain modifications to the McClean Lake mill.
+These modifications include expansion of the leaching circuit, the addition of a filtration system to complement the counter current decantation circuit capacity, the installation of an additional tailings thickener, and expansion of the acid plant.
+Various other upgrades will also be required throughout the mill to permit production at the full licensed capacity.